 \subsection{In-Domain and Out-of-Domain Retrieval.}

 Table \ref{tab:ndcg10_top40} presents NDCG@10 performance across two in-domain TREC-DL benchmarks and nine out-of-domain datasets (including BEIR subsets, NQ, and FEVER).
-HeadRank achieves the highest average NDCG@10 across all Qwen3 model scales (0.6B, 1.7B, and 4B), outperforming both generative and decoding-free baselines as well as the BM25 retriever.
+HeadRank achieves the highest average NDCG@10 across all Qwen3 model scales (0.6B, 1.7B, and 4B), outperforming generative and decoding-free baselines as well as BM25.

-For in-domain alignment on TREC-DL19 and TREC-DL20, HeadRank at 4B matches or exceeds every baseline---including the generative upper bound RankGPT---demonstrating that projecting preference constraints into continuous attention space sharpens discriminability in long contexts.
+For in-domain alignment on TREC-DL19 and TREC-DL20, HeadRank at 4B matches or exceeds every baseline, including the generative upper bound RankGPT.
+This demonstrates that projecting preference constraints into continuous attention space sharpens discriminability in long contexts.